 All of this genetic information has function.
 Many of these genes are required for primary metabolic functions, survival and interaction with other organisms in the gut.
 However, crucially, many of them have functions within the human host itself.

 The gut microbiome is commonly understood to influence gastrointestinal diseases such as infectious diarrhoea.

 However, gut bacteria can also impact diseases in remote locations of the body, through modulation of the human immune system, metabolism and even neurological function.
 This is not simply an ecological effect - it is an evolved functionality that allows bacteria to interact with and modulate the systems of the body.

 Understanding and leveraging this precise functionality offers a new approach to the treatment of a broad range of diseases, from cancer to asthma and conditions of the CNS.

-Live Biotherapeutics are a regulated, emerging and disruptive new class of medicines, which have the potential to transform the way in which we treat many diseases.
+Live Biotherapeutics are recognized new class of medicines, which have the potential to transform the way in which we treat many diseases.